bytesized/utilities/README.md

 * **hexdump**: Prints the hexadecimal representation of file contents alongside the text contents.
 Automatically tries to fit output to the terminal width.
 Tested in Windows 10.
 * **markdown**: Uses the GitHub API to render a Markdown file as HTML.
 Takes an input file and an output file.
 Tested on OSX.
 * **regmv**: Moves files in a directory by performing regex substitution on their filenames.
+* **colorchooser**: Helper for choosing a terminal color scheme and generating the ANSI escape code to produce that color scheme.
+Can output a static color chart, enter an interactive style chooser, or generate an ANSI escape sequence based on style information passed as arguments.
+Tested on OSX and Windows 10.

 # To do